 Full plans method

-A full plans application involves the submission of fully detailed plans, specifications, calculations and other supporting details to enable Arun Building Control to check compliance with the Building Regulations.
+A full plans application involves the submission of fully detailed plans, specifications, calculations, and other supporting details to enable us to check compliance with the building regulations.
 The relevant fee is payable in two stages, at plan submission stage and upon commencement of works on site.
-The advantages of using this method include:
+The advantages of using this method are:

-- Where the plans have been approved and the work on site conforms to them, Arun Building Control cannot ask for the work to be taken down or altered
+- where the plans have been approved and the work on site conforms to them, we cannot ask for the work to be taken down or altered

 Building notice method

-A Building Notice application is most suitable when small works are proposed and detailed plans are unnecessary.
+A building notice application is the most suitable option, when small works are proposed and detailed plans are unnecessary.
 Whilst no formal building plans are required at submission stage, it may be necessary to submit supporting details of a particular form of construction for approval at a later stage.
 Please be aware that this might cause delays should work be progressing.
-A single one-off fee is payable on submission of the Building Notice.
-As no formal approval is given, good liaison between the builder and Arun Building Control is essential to make sure that work is correct.
-More emphasis is placed on site inspections to ensure works are in compliance with the Building Regulations.
-It should be noted that if work on site is not in compliance then that work may be required to be altered or removed.
-This method requires that the builder has a very good understanding as to what is required under the Building Regulations when carrying out building work.
-You can commence works 48 hours after deposit of the Building Notice.
-(See below about submitting the correct fee).
+A single one-off fee is payable on submission of the building notice.
+As no formal approval is given, good communication between the builder and building control is essential to make sure that work is correct.
+Emphasis is placed on site inspections to ensure works follow the building regulations.
+It should be noted that if work on site is not in compliance, then that work may have to be altered or removed.
+This method requires that the builder has a very good understanding as to what is required under the building regulations, when carrying out building work.
+You can commence works 48 hours after deposit of the building notice.

 Dealing with your application

-Once you have chosen the most appropriate type of application for your scheme it will be necessary to submit the required details and appropriate fee to Arun Building Control.
+Once you have chosen the most appropriate type of application for your scheme it will be necessary to submit the required details and appropriate fee to us, please see our building control fees and charges.
 If you employ an agent, correspondence will generally be with your agent or the builder directly.
-On receipt of your application experienced staff will check the fee submitted to ensure that the fee is appropriate to the type and cost of work you propose.
+On receipt of your application, we will check the fee submitted to ensure that it is appropriate to the type and cost of work you propose.
 You will be advised of any necessary adjustment to the fees which have to be paid within 3 working days of receipt.
-Please note that for the purposes of calculating the estimated cost of a scheme, to establish the level of fee required the full commercial cost also will apply to DIY projects.
-Once the fee is agreed and all the necessary details have been submitted with your application a formal acknowledgement will be sent detailing the allocated Building Control Team for your project and their contact details.
-Plans will be appraised against the Building Regulations and, where necessary, you will be notified of any amendments required usually within 3 weeks.
-To help us issue a decision on your application within the statutory time period, your assistance is requested in ensuring that any amendments requested are returned quickly.
-Upon approval of your scheme, or acceptance of your Building Notice, you will receive formal documentation along with an information pack detailing the site inspection process.
+Please note that for the purposes of calculating the estimated cost of a scheme, to establish the level of fee required, the full commercial cost also will apply to DIY (Do It Yourself) projects.
+Once the fee is agreed and all the necessary details have been submitted with your application, a formal acknowledgement will be sent, detailing the allocated building control team for your project and their contact details.
+Plans will be appraised against the building regulations and where necessary, you will be notified of any amendments required usually within 3 weeks.
+To help us decide on your application within the statutory time, your assistance is requested in ensuring that any amendments requested are returned quickly.
+Upon approval of your scheme or acceptance of your building notice, you will receive formal documentation, along with an information pack which details the site inspection process.

-Whether you submit a Full Plans application or a Building Notice work on site will be inspected, at various stages, for compliance with the Building Regulations.
-It is the responsibility of the person carrying out the works to notify Arun Building Control at the following stages:
+Whether you submit a full plans application or a building notice, work on site will be inspected at various stages for compliance with the building regulations.
+It is the responsibility of the person carrying out the works to notify us at the following stages:

-- Additional inspections may be required from time to time to check particular aspects of construction or when requested
+Please note, additional inspections may be required from time to time to check aspects of construction or when requested.

-It may be that the inspections outlined above are not applicable to your scheme, in these circumstances an inspection plan can be agreed with your Building Control Surveyor at the commencement stage tailored to our mutual requirements.
-Arun Building Control operate and offer a same-day inspection service for all requests received before 10.00 am.
+It may be that the inspections outlined above are not applicable to your scheme, in these circumstances an inspection plan can be agreed with your building control surveyor at the commencement stage tailored to our mutual requirements.
+We operate a short- notice inspection service and so we will visit your site on the day you require, providing you contact us by 5pm (4.45pm on Fridays) the day before.
 Out of hours inspections can be made by special arrangement.
-If you have utilised the full plans method an invoice will be sent for the inspection fee following the first visit to your site.
+If you have utilised the full plans method, an invoice will be sent for the inspection fee following the first visit to your site.
 This fee covers all the site visits relating to your scheme.

-Upon satisfactory completion of the works and where the required notifications have been received a completion certificate certifying that the works, as far as can be ascertained, comply with the Building Regulations will be issued automatically.
+On satisfactory completion of the works and where the required notifications have been received, a completion certificate certifying that the works, as far as can be ascertained, comply with the building regulations will be issued automatically.
 You are advised to keep this document safe as your solicitors may require it should you sell your property.

-It is particularly important that Arun Building Control is notified at the necessary stages of work, as a Completion Certificate will not be issued unless sufficient inspections have been requested and carried out.
+It is particularly important that we are notified at the necessary stages of work, as a completion certificate will not be issued unless sufficient inspections have been requested and carried out.

 It is your responsibility to ensure that you have the appropriate planning consents for the work which you propose.
 Even where planning consent is not necessary you are strongly advised to ask for confirmation of this in writing.

-- Process all applications and issue decisions within the statutory period specified in the Building Act 1984 i.e. five weeks from deposit or two months with the agreement of the applicant, or agent where applicable
+- process all applications and issue decisions within the statutory period specified in the Building Act 1984 (five weeks from deposit or two months with the agreement of the applicant, or agent where applicable)

 When works commence on site we will:

-- Upon satisfactory completion of your scheme we will issue a completion certificate within 5 working days
+- upon satisfactory completion of your scheme, we will issue a completion certificate the same day in most instances

-Arun Building Control is here to help you comply with the requirements of the Building Regulations and associated legislation.
+We are here to help you comply with the requirements of the building regulations and associated legislation.
 It is important that we have your views on the level of service that you require and the level of service we achieve.
-In order to obtain customer views we will:
+To obtain customer views, we will:

-- Carry out direct interviews with regular customer focus group
+- carry out direct interviews with regular customer focus groups

 Monitoring and review

-The Building Control Service and these targets will be monitored and the service reviewed in accordance with good practice as part of the Council's Building Control Policy and Service Plan to reflect customer demand and the availability of resources.
+The building control service and these targets will be monitored and the service reviewed in accordance with good practice as part of our building control policy and service plan to reflect customer demand and the availability of resources.